-- 2. When levying property rates for each financial year, the Municipal Council shall consider the aggregate burden of property rates and municipal service charges on the ratepayers. - 3.
+- 1. This Property Rates Policy and property rates imposed by the Municipal Council are and shall be based on the guiding principles of equity, affordability, poverty alleviation, social and economic development, financial sustainability and cost efficiency. - 2.
+When levying property rates for each financial year, the Municipal Council shall consider the aggregate burden of property rates and municipal service charges on the ratepayers. - 3.
 Property rates shall be levied as a cent-in the rand based on the property value contained in the Municipality's general valuation roll and supplementary valuation rolls. - 4.
-The municipality may levy different rates for different categories of property, exempt from property rates specific categories of owners or properties or the owners of specific categories of property or grant rebates on property rates to specific categories of owners or properties or the owners of specific categories of property.
+The municipality may levy different rates for different categories of property, exempt from property rates specific categories of owners or properties or the owners of specific categories of property or grant rebates on property rates to specific categories of owners or properties or the owners of specific categories of owners or properties or the owners of specific categories of property.
 When doing so, the municipality shall apply the guiding principles set out above and the specific criteria set out in relation to each category below. - 5.
 Further determinants that will guide the processes of the policy: - The zoning Scheme of the Municipality determines, via the provisions therein, the zoning and thus the legally binding use of a given property. - However, the rating of said property is governed by the MPRA which determines a collection of rules that by implication sets the conditions by which the use of a property is categorised.
-It is therefore possible that even though an owner is using a property within the set rules of the Zoning Scheme, said property would not be rated on the same basis due to the definitions and provisions as applied according to the MPRA and this Policy. - Moreover, such categorisation instituted according to the MPRA or this Policy does not condone any unlawful use of a property regardless the circumstances.
+It is therefore possible that even though an owner is using a property within the set rules of the Zoning Scheme, said property would not be rated on the same basis due to the definitions and provisions as applied according to the MPRA and this Policy. - Moreover, such categorisation instituted according to the MPRA, or this Policy does not condone any unlawful use of a property regardless the circumstances.